NickBrecht/ArrJanitor/README.md

 That's where ArrJanitor comes in.

 ## What is ArrJanitor?

 A small python script to interface between Radarr/Sonarr instances and Deluge.
 It implements logic to check on media that Radarr/Sonarr have replaced with a higher quality version but the older lower quality torrent is still active inside of Deluge.

-The script identifies duplicates by movieId (Radarr) and episodeId + seriesID (Sonarr).
+ArrJanitor identifies duplicates by movieId (Radarr) and episodeId + seriesID (Sonarr).
 If there are duplicates and if the torrents have passed the desired days_to_seed, then it will attempt to delete the torrent and data.
 The script will keep the most recent copy to be grabbed by Radarr/Sonarr.
 ArrJanitor will only remove files that have been upgraded within a single instance of Radarr.
 Example being if Radarr and Radarr4k download the same movie, ArrJanitor will not consider this a duplicate.

 ## Where?

-The script was designed to be ran in UnRaid via userscripts with python 3.8 installed.
+ArrJanitor was designed to be ran in UnRaid via userscripts with python 3.8 installed.
 However, any OS with a python >3.6 environment should be able to run it.

 ## How?

-As stated this script should be OS agnostic however the original intent was/is to run within UnRaid.
+ArrJanitor should be OS agnostic however the original intent was/is to run within UnRaid.

 To get this up and running on UnRaid, you must install:
 * [UserScripts](https://forums.unraid.net/topic/48286-plugin-ca-user-scripts/)